PinchOfData/germaingauthier/index.md

 ### Recent News

 - 14/09/2026: I gave a talk to Bocconi PhD students on how I use AI coding agents.
-See the slides here: [slides](pdfs/ai_research_workflow.pdf){:target="_blank"}
+See the slides [here](pdfs/teaching/ai_research_workflow.pdf){:target="_blank"}

 - 03/09/2026: I gave a talk at APSA on recent ongoing work on whether voters can rely electoral campaign platforms to infer what politicians will say and do once in office.
 See the slides [here](pdfs/papers/platforms_and_policies.pdf).

-- 01/09/2026: I gave a short lecture on ["Causal inference with unstructured data"](pdfs/causal_unstructured_data.pdf){:target="_blank"} for the [Zurich Summer School in AI and Applied Economics](https://lawecon.ethz.ch/conferences-workshops/summerschoolaieconomics.html).
+- 01/09/2026: I gave a short lecture on ["Causal inference with unstructured data"](pdfs/teaching/causal_unstructured_data.pdf){:target="_blank"} for the [Zurich Summer School in AI and Applied Economics](https://lawecon.ethz.ch/conferences-workshops/summerschoolaieconomics.html).

 - 21/05/2026: I will be a guest researcher at CESifo between the 22 of June and the 3rd of July.
 Send me an email if you would like to meet with me!